Elsa Schiaparelli: Family

 Schiaparelli's two granddaughters, from her daughter's marriage to shipping executive Robert L. Berenson, were model Marisa Berenson and photographer Berry Berenson.
 Both sisters appeared regularly in Vogue in the early 1970s.
-Berry was married to the actor Anthony Perkins, with whom she had two children, the actor Oz Perkins and the musician Elvis Perkins.
+Berry was married to the actor Anthony Perkins, with whom she had two children, filmmaker Osgood Perkins and musician Elvis Perkins.
 In 2014, Marisa collaborated with Hubert de Givenchy to publish the book Elsa Schiaparelli's Private Album which reproduced photographs from her grandmother's personal archives.